kyberdrb/Windows_tutorials/Windows_and_Office_as_a_Precious_Gift/Universal_clean_offline_Microsoft_Windows_and_Microsoft_Office_activation_procedure_with_KMS_server_in_a_local_Docker_container.md

 according to https://wiki.alpinelinux.org/wiki/Docker

 1. Enable `community` repository.
-Uncomment `community` repo in `repositories`.
+Uncomment `community` repo in `/etc/apk/repositories`.

+    Verify if the repository is already activated/uncommented

+        cat "vim /etc/apk/repositories"

-  - Manually: remove the hashtag/pound sign `#` from the beginning of the line of the main community repo, e.g. from
+  - Manually: remove the hashtag/pound sign `#` from the beginning of the line of the main community repo,

+          su -c "vim /etc/apk/repositories"

+      e.g. from

           #http://tux.rainside.sk/alpine/v3.15/community
       to

           http://tux.rainside.sk/alpine/v3.15/community

-  - Automatically with script [TODO scriptify this]
+  - Automatically: with script [TODO scriptify this]

     1. Create pattern to find the main `community` repository based on current Alpine Linux version